Original Equipment (OE) Tires(Lea en español)

 Does It Really Make a Difference?

 The study monitors consumer perceptions regarding tire quality, performance, brand image and service.
-Results are calculated using a tire satisfaction index that includes five factors: product quality, long-term performance, situational performance, design and winter traction.
-The 2002 study found Michelin brand products achieve the highest tire index score with passenger car and light truck drivers.
+Results are calculated using a tire satisfaction index that includes four measures: tire wear, tire ride, tire appearance and tire traction/handling, and rankings are based solely on owner experiences with their tires after two years of vehicle ownership.
+The 2017 study found Michelin brand products achieve the highest tire index score with passenger car and light truck drivers.

 Maintaining high customer satisfaction is key to vehicle and tire manufacturers alike.
-Vehicle manufacturers benefit from higher vehicle satisfaction ratings, and tire manufacturers that have high levels of driver satisfaction also have the highest percentage of drivers who report that they intend to buy that same tire brand in the future.
-Among year-one owners, more than 60 percent of the drivers on OE Michelin report that they plan to repurchase Michelin tires in the future, the highest repurchase intention of all tire brands.
+Vehicle manufacturers benefit from higher vehicle satisfaction ratings, and tire manufacturers that have high levels of driver satisfaction also have the highest percentage of drivers who remain brand loyal when it is time to replace their tires.

 Additionally, the vehicle manufacturers have learned that if the driver is satisfied with their tires they are also likely to be satisfied with their vehicle, increasing their intent to repurchase the same brand of vehicle in the future.